 Compared to other cross-training shoes I’ve reviewed, the Reebok Nano 9 and Nano X are both pretty durable across the board.
 In fact, I’ve never experienced any upper or outsole breakdown with each model personally.

-However, I have had a couple of friends report the outsole on the big toe side blowing out, but I’ve only heard of that on two occasions, and both lifters who reported this coach and train like madmen six days a week.
+However, I have had a couple of friends report the outsole on the big toe side blowing out, but I’ve only heard of that on two occasions, and both lifters reported this coach and train like madmen six days a week.
 Basically, that portion right to the left of where it says “Meta-split” on the outsole started lipping on them.

 Personally, though, I think for the money, both of these shoes hold their own with durability.
 The Reebok Nano X is a bit heavier with its construction compared to the 9 which I do think gives it an edge, but overall, that difference is pretty minimal.